Now Hiring:

 In addition to your hourly pay, if you apply directly through us (careers@compassionatecounselingstl.com) you will earn a $500 signing bonus after your first 6 months.

-Extra Benefits
+Benefits

 Supported Self-Care: Therapists preach self care, but do we follow through on our own?
-We want you to take care of yourself, which is why we provide up to $200 each quarter to use towards self care services.
+We want you to take care of yourself, which is why we provide up to $200 in bonuses each quarter to use towards self care services.

 Community: A kick-ass team of therapists, building a community and helping you out.
 Monthly supervision, with access in between meetings to get information, resources, or just run stuff by someone else.